Swearfy/racoon-shooter/README.md

 ## The game is inspired from the likes of:

-> - Stardrew Valley: The Jourmey of the pirat king
+> - Stardrew Valley: The Journey of the pirate king
 > - Enter the gungeon
 > - The Binding of Isaac